 It Could Be Worse

 There is one thing worse than than your company using a website that doesn’t switch based on the size of the device – having a ‘mobile friendly website’ that misrepresents your brand and its content.
-See the example below on the left to see how the old mobile website looked on this Wix hosted and created website.
-As you might imagine, the owner was not satisfied with how this version of the website looked.
-The updated, responsive version we did is to the left.
+This is common on Wix hosted and created websites or on websites built on similar softwares.
+The end result is something that neither looks good nor provides the type of experience or information you want your visitors to have.